aws-samples/aws-hpc-tutorials/content/10-monitoring/sns/03-create-sns-topic.md

 +++

-First, you create an SNS topic, and then you publish a message directly to the topic to test that you have properly configured it
+First, create an SNS topic, then you publish a message directly to the topic to test that you have properly configured it

-- In the AWS Cloud9 terminal login to the head node of your cluster as below:
+1. In the AWS Cloud9 terminal login to the head node of your cluster as below:

 ```bash
 pcluster ssh perflab-yourname -i ~/.ssh/lab-4-key
 ```

-**To set up an SNS topic**
+### To set up an SNS topic

 - Configure your email address and AWS region